 f.
-Prior Period Adjustments, Changes in Accounting Policies and Estimates and Errors
+Prior Period Adjustments, Changes in Accounting Policies and Estimates and Errors comparative amounts for the prior period as if the new policy has always been applied.

 Prior period adjustments may arise as a result of a change in accounting policy or to correct a material error.
 Changes in accounting estimates are accounted for prospectively, i.e. in the current or future years affected by the change and do not give rise to a prior period adjustment.